Introduction

 - How long might it take to achieve this goal?

 By asking yourself these questions and being realistic about what is expected from you to achieve this goal, you develop a roadmap and plan of action.
+Once you have developed your plan of action for achieving the visualization, you can simply show up and execute it.

 If you struggle with execution, it always helps to think of somebody who is currently in the position you are working towards and imagine what they would do.